Kobramall/Kobramall/README.md

        Excited to join the Full-Stack developer world:smile:

-- I'm currently learning Javascript and React
+- I'm currently learning tailwind
 - Job searching for a job in web development
 - I'm from Utah